achatap/moxie/README.md

 1. Input test data is available in the "TestData" folder
 2. Row number and browser name is sent from the "testng.xml" file(you can add a new row and check the test case by passing new row number while executing testng.xml)
 3. Achieved parallel execution using TestNG with Chrome, Firefox and Edge Browsers
-4. Used extent report for report generation
+4. Used extent report for report generation (Available in "Report" folder)
 5. 4 utilities are created as below
   a.
 Starting and closing of browser
   b.
 ConfigDataProvider to pass data using properties file(Optional)